amicuchu/NintendoClientsWiki/PRUDP-Protocol.md

 ### Basic operation
 When a client connects to a server, it sends a SYN packet.
 As soon as this packet is acknowledged by the server, it sends a CONNECT packet.
 When this packet has been acknowledged too, a connection has been made and the client and server can start sending DATA packets.
 If the client wants to close the connection, it sends a DISCONNECT packet.
 This packet is acknowledged three times by the server, presumably to ensure the client receives the ACK.

-The following techniques are used to achieve this reliability:
+The following techniques are used to achieve reliability:
 * A packet that has FLAG_NEED_ACK set must be acknowledged by the receiver.
 If the sender doesn't receive an acknowledgement after a certain amount of time it will resend the packet.
 * A [sequence id](#sequence-id) is sent along with a packet, so the receiver can reorder packets if necessary.
 * To keep the connection alive, both client and server send PING packets to each other after a certain amount of time has passed.